How does Rest Less make money

 If you’re in the mood to shop and eat good food this January, why not head to the award-winning St George’s Market in Belfast?

-With around 300 traders, food vendors, and an electric atmosphere, it’s the ideal location for foodies and creatives alike.
+With hundreds of traders, food vendors, and an electric atmosphere, it’s the ideal location for foodies and creatives alike.

 St George’s Market is open to the public every week from Friday to Sunday, and each day has a different offering.
-Friday’s variety market, which dates back to 1604, hosts around 200 market stalls selling everything from fresh fruit and vegetables to books, antiques, and clothes.
-Saturday is a city food and craft market; and, on Sundays, you can enjoy live music as you browse the stalls of local craftsmen.
+The Friday Variety Market, which dates back to 1604, hosts around 248 market stalls selling everything from fresh fruit and vegetables to books, antiques, and clothes.
+Saturday holds the City Food and Craft Market, and on Sundays, you can enjoy live music as you browse the stalls of local craftsmen.

-The Belfast Food Tours also begin at the market and take you on a four-hour food-filled tour of some of the best food and drink spots in the city.
+Belfast Food Tours also begin at the market and take you on a four-hour food-filled tour of some of the city’s best food and drink spots.

 5. Stargaze at Kynance Cove, Cornwall